 The evidence reported above, based on OLS estimates of equation (1), has several shortcomings as a measure of the sensitivity of wage inflation to variations in unemployment.
-Firstly, the specification of (1), while frequently found in textbooks and empirical applications, is largely ad-hoc.
+Firstly, the specification of (1), while frequently found in textbooks and empirical applications, is generally viewed as being largely adhoc.
+In Appendix A1 we provide some possible microfoundations for such a specification based on the staggered wage-setting model of Erceg et al. (2000) augmented with partial indexation to (lagged) price inflation and reformulated in terms of unemployment, as in Galí (2011a).
+The resulting microfounded wage equation takes the form: